Chiral Edge Excitations of $\nu=1/2$ Fractional Chern Insulators in the Bosonic Hofstadter Model

-For completeness, on the strip with $L_y=10$, we also compute charge-one excitations for $V=0.01,0.02$ and charge-zero excitations for $V=0,0.01$.
-In the charge-one sector, the low-energy dispersion remains robust, while a finite $V$ reduces the spectral weight of the low-energy states and increases that of some higher-energy states.
-In the charge-zero sector, an energy gap exists both with and without a harmonic trap, and its value increases with $V$.
-This gap probably originates from the coupling to the bulk.
-In the one-dimensional limit, the FCI is predicted to be adiabatically connected to charge-density waves~\cite{wang2022measurable}.
-Therefore, the charge-zero edge excitations may couple with bulk density fluctuations.
-The spectral features near $k_x=0$ remain relatively stable, whereas those at finite $k_x$ change markedly with $V$.
-Further details are presented in the Supplementary Material~\cite{SM}.
+To demonstrate the generality of our results and establish the conditions under which a well-behaved spectrum of chiral excitations is observable in discrete lattice systems, we have performed an extensive range of supplemental calculations.
+These include: (1) for $L_y=10$, charge-one excitations with $V \in \{0.01, 0.02\}$ and charge-zero excitations with $V \in \{0, 0.01\}$; (2) for $L_y=12$, charge-one excitations with $V \in \{0.01, 0.015, 0.02\}$; and (3) for $L_y=12$ with a modified magnetic flux $n_{\phi}=1/5$, where both charge-zero and charge-one sectors are analyzed at $V=0$.
+As predicted in Ref.~\cite{he2017realizing}, the latter configuration also hosts a $\nu=1/2$ FCI in the bulk.
+The full numerical results for these cases are provided in the Supplemental Material~\cite{SM}.

+Our results demonstrate that the observation of gapless chiral edge states consistent with $\chi$LL theory requires several key conditions: (i) a well-defined bulk FCI state with appropriate magnetic flux and particle density; (ii) sufficient lattice space near the boundary to accommodate the edge excitations; and (iii) a large enough width $L_y$ to suppress hybridization between opposing edges.
+Additionally, we find that charge-zero edge excitations penetrate further into the bulk than their charge-one counterparts, necessitating a larger system width to recover the gapless limit.
+We further establish that the specific form of the confining potential is non-essential, as both intrinsic box-like and external harmonic traps support well-behaved edge modes.
+While a weak harmonic trap may allow for the emergence of extraneous low-energy boundary modes at $k_x\neq 0$, these are efficiently suppressed by increasing the trapping potential $V$, whereas the fundamental gapless chiral modes remain remarkably robust.

-\textit{Conclusion and Discussions.---} In this Letter, we address a longstanding question of whether the spectral functions predicted by the chiral Luttinger liquid theory can be observed on the edges of FCIs on discrete lattices.
-We numerically demonstrate that, on a long strip of square lattice with finite width $L_y=10$, the charge-one edge excitations of a $\nu=1/2$ FCI exhibit spectral functions in remarkable agreement with theoretical predictions: the low-energy modes display clear chiral, linear dispersions, and, crucially, their spectral weights increase linearly with both momentum and energy.
+\textit{Conclusion and Discussions.---} In this Letter, we address the fundamental question of whether the spectral functions predicted by chiral Luttinger liquid theory can be observed at the edges of FCIs in discrete lattice systems.
+Using numerical methods based on tensor-networks on an infinitely long strip of a square lattice with width $L_y=10$, we demonstrate that the charge-one edge excitations of a $\nu=1/2$ FCI exhibit spectral functions in remarkable agreement with theoretical predictions.
+Specifically, the low-energy modes display clear chiral, linear dispersions, with spectral weights that increase linearly with both momentum and energy.
+Furthermore, we systematically examine the roles of lattice width, particle density, and confining potentials across different charge sectors, thereby establishing the necessary conditions for the emergence of robust, well-behaved chiral edge excitations in lattice systems with finite width.